inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-1.md

 The core challenge here lies in training a Physics-ML model to predict the velocity of each fluid particle over time while adhering to the laws of fluid dynamics that are not explicitly encoded within the ML model.
-This challenge involves generalizing the model's predictive capabilities across various conditions, like different container geometries or different fluid properties such as viscosity.
+This involves generalizing the model's predictive capabilities across various conditions, like different container geometries or different fluid properties such as viscosity.
+All learned from data.
+But... where is the training data?

-## Up Next: Setting Up our "Base Case" Simulation

-In the [next chapter]({% post_url 2024-03-13-api-synthetic-data-generation-2
-%}), we'll guide you through the first step in our recipe of generating synthetic data at scale and affordably using our Inductiva API.
-We will teach you how to create a “base case” using SPlisHSPlasH, a popular open-source SPH simulator integrated within our API.
-This is just the beginning of generating the large, diverse synthetic data you need for your machine learning projects by making the most of Inductiva's powerful tools.
+So, over the next sections we'll guide you through our recipe of generating synthetic data at scale (and affordably) using our Inductiva API to closely mimic the training data used by the authors of the paper.
+We will start by setting up a simulation “base case” using SPlisHSPlasH, a popular open-source SPH simulator used by the authors and that is already integrated in our API.